tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

 The National Centres for Environmental Information (NCEI) at the National Oceanic and Atmospheric Administration (NOAA) in the US, also report instruments in CF-NetCDF files but as empty data variables within the root group of the NetCDF file instead of sub groups.
-The PIDINST instrument identifier may be expressed as an instrument attribute e.g.
+The PID instrument identifier may be expressed as an instrument attribute e.g.
 :numref:`snip-link-pidinst-netcdf`.
 Ideally, blank separated lists should be used if linking more than one instrument.

 .. _snip-link-pidinst-netcdf:
 .. code-block:: default
-    :caption: Addition of a PIDINST PID attribute to NCEI CF-NetCDF files.
+    :caption: Addition of a instrument PID attribute to NCEI CF-NetCDF files.

       int instrument_parameter_variable;
          instrument_parameter_variable:long_name = "" ;
          instrument_parameter_variable:comment = "" ;
-         instrument_parameter_variable:pidinst_pid = "" ;
+         instrument_parameter_variable:instrument_pid = "" ;

 .. _DataCite Metadata Schema: https://schema.datacite.org/